pH200/sharp-layer/README.md

 ## Build

-Fork this repo -> Actions -> Run build.yml
+Fork this repo -> Create a tag

+Or:

+Actions -> Run version.yml

 ## References